 Request for Partnership Proposals/Letters of Interest for the US Fish and Wildlife Service’s National Coastal Wetlands Conservation Grant Program

 NCWC provides grants of up to $1,000,000 for the protection and/or restoration of coastal wetlands.
 Grants are for project implementation, although it is permissible to utilize a small amount (~15%) of the grant for biological surveys or monitoring, planning and permitting if those activities are closely tied to implementation.
-Projects should be ready for implementation in Summer 2020 or 2021.
+Projects should be ready for implementation in Summer 2021 or 2022.
 Projects will be more competitive if the project area is primarily made up of jurisdictional wetlands.
 The NCWC grant program requires a non-federal match of at least 25% of the total project cost, consisting of either cash or in-kind contributions, and additional points are awarded for match of up to 33% of the total project cost.
-The Conservancy may be able to provide some or all of the required match, but project partners with their own match will increase the Conservancy’s capacity to carry out more projects.
+The Conservancy may be able to provide some or all of the required match, but project partners providing their own match will increase the Conservancy’s capacity to carry out more projects.
 The NCWC program also prioritizes projects that involve multiple partners providing a cash or in-kind contribution.
 All projects must ensure long-term (at least 20 years) conservation of coastal resources.

 Eligible Activities include: